FOR IMMEDIATE RELEASE Contact: [email protected]

 One Israeli product is exempt from the boycott: “Peace Oil,” a brand of olive oil fairly traded from Palestinian farmers in the West Bank and the Galilee, will continue to be carried by the Co-op.

 News of the boycott has drawn praise from around the world, including in Israel.
-“I salute the great work of the people in Olympia,” said Yonatan Shapira, an Israeli Air Force captain and co-founder of Rachel Corrie.”.
+“I salute the great work of the people in Olympia,” said Yonatan Shapira, an Israeli Air Force captain and co-founder of Combatants for Peace.
 “The decision taken by the Olympia Food Co-op is an important step toward just peace for all people living in Israel/Palestine.
-It is also a step toward accountability for Israel’s murder of
+It is also a step toward accountability for Israel’s murder of Rachel Corrie.”

 Israel has responded to the BDS movement by arresting prominent Palestinian endorsers.
 The Knesset is currently considering legislation to outlaw endorsement of BDS by Israelis.